-- Selected Fields: List of fields that are available in the selected Tables, or Views, or Stored procedure.
+Selected Fields: List of fields that are available in the selected Tables, or Views, or Stored procedure.

-- Relationships: Report builder is intelligent enough to find the relationship between the selected times.
-But if you want to exclusively provide the relationship then use this pane.
+- Relationships: The report builder is intelligent enough to find the relationship between the selected times.
+But if you want to provide the relationship exclusively, then use this pane.
 To do so, Please select the Edit Fields and select the common filed from both the tables.

-- Applied Filters: Use this pane to apply filters at dataset level.
+- Applied Filters: Use this pane to apply filters at the dataset level.
 To do so, click on the filter button and add the filter.
-We already explained the Filters concept in our previous article so please refer Filters in SSRS article.
+We already explained the filter concept in Filters in SSRS article.

-Once you finish designing your query (Dataset), click the Save button as shown below.
+Once you finish designing your query (Dataset), click the Save button.

-After you click on the Save button, a new window called Save As Dataset will be opened.
-Here you have an option to select the local file system, or the report Server.
-Here, we are selecting the Report Server
+After you click on the Save button, a new window called Save As Dataset will open.
+Here you have an option to select the local file system or the Report Server.
+Here, we are choosing the Report Server

 Let me open my Report Server to show the newly created DataSet